-Significant increases in the pension and postretirement benefits liability occurred in fiscal 2015, primarily due to a change to a new mortality table, and in fiscal 2016, which was mostly due to reductions in the discount rate used to value the future liability.
+- Significant increases in the pension and postretirement benefits liability occurred in fiscal 2016 and fiscal 2019, primarily due to reductions in the discount rate used to value the future liability.
 Conversely, significant decreases occurred in fiscal 2017 and fiscal 2018 primarily due to the increase in the discount rate used to value the future liability.
 This has been reflected actuarially as a change to the Pension and Postretirement Benefits Liability and a corresponding change to the accumulated Other Comprehensive Loss account.
-On a prospective basis, if interest rates were to rise, this would cause a decrease in the liability and accumulated other comprehensive loss.

-- The Company defines backlog to include firm commitments from customers for delivery of product at established prices.
+On a prospective basis, if interest rates were to rise, this would cause a decrease in the liability and accumulated other comprehensive loss. - The Company defines backlog to include firm commitments from customers for delivery of product at established prices.
 There are orders in the backlog at any given time which include prices that are subject to adjustment based on changes in raw material costs, which can vary from approximately 30%-50% of the orders.
 Historically, approximately 75% of the backlog orders have shipped within six months and approximately 90% have shipped within 12 months.
 The backlog figures do not typically reflect that portion of the business conducted at service and sales centers on a spot or "just-in-time" basis. - (3) Represents the average price for a cash buyer as reported by the London Metals Exchange for the 30 days ending on the last day of the period presented.